w3c/wai-intro-atag/content/social-media.md

 ### Everyone Can Rely on your Tool

 <p><span class="persona">Persona: </span>
- Banele is a blind community manager.
-She uses a screen reader that reads aloud the information on her screen.
+ Banele is a community manager with low vision.
+She uses magnification software to increase the font size.
 </p>
 <div class="quotes">
   <ul>